workarea-commerce/workarea/README.md

 curl -s https://raw.githubusercontent.com/workarea-commerce/workarea/master/demo/install | bash
 ```

 It requires you have Docker installed and running.
-Once complete, you can visit `http://localhost:3000` to view your app.

-The seed data provides an admin user with an email/password of `user@workarea.com/w0rkArea!`.

-It requires you have Docker installed and running.
-Once complete, you can visit `http://localhost:3000` to view your storefront app.
-For the Workarea Admin, you can visit 'http://localhost:3000/admin'.
+Once complete, you can view the Workarea Storefront at <http://localhost:3000> and the Workarea Admin at <http://localhost:3000/admin>.
 The seed data provides an admin user with an email/password of `user@workarea.com/w0rkArea!`.

 See the [README](demo/README.md) in the `demo` directory for more information.